fyne-io/developer.fyne.io/started/widgets.md

 {% include widget.html name="progressinf" %}

-### Radio
+### RadioGroup

-Radio widget has a list of text labels and radio check icons next to each.
+RadioGroup widget has a list of text labels and radio check icons next to each.

-{% include widget.html name="radio" %}
+{% include widget.html name="radiogroup" %}

 ### Select